-Jews arrived in the historic seaport of Georgetown SC in the mid 1700's and by 1800, were a small but important portion of the population.
+Jews arrived in the historic seaport of Georgetown, SC in the mid 1700's and by 1800, where a small but important portion of the population.
 Abraham and Solomon Cohen, along with Mordecai Myers, were some of the founders of the early mercantile business in Georgetown.

-Although proportionally only 10% of the white population, Jews held a disproportionately large role in civic life.
+Although proportionally only 10% of the white population, the Jews held a disproportionate large role in civic life.
 Before the beginning of the 20th century, there had been 5 Jewish mayors of the city: Solomon Cohen, Abraham Myers, Aaron Lopez, Solomon Cohen, Jr., and Louis Ehrich.
 In the recent 20th century, Sylvan Rosen was the 6th Jewish mayor of Georgetown.
 His brother, Meyer Rosen, practiced law in an office on Screven Street.
 Over time, many of the children of these families grew up and moved away, leaving a declining Jewish population.

 Five faithful members of the founding families, we affectionately call the "Elders:" Rita Fogel, Alwyn Goldstein, Philip Schneider, Myer Rosen, and Debbie Abrams, continued to hold services every Friday night.
 The future looked grim.
 Beth Elohim had even given away one of its Torahs and was considering closing its doors and selling the building.
 With an influx of new people to the Grand Strand in the early 2000's, and the leadership of Elizabeth Moses, there has been growth in the community and a need has been fulfilled.

 There is now a temple community of 43 families who are involved in the congregation.
 Services are held every Friday night and an Oneg (social function following services) is held the second and fourth Friday of each month.
 A great deal of work has been done to maintain and enhance the building and grounds, as well as to the interior.
 In 2015, the David and Kathryn Kossove Social Hall replaced the outdated one.
 Our congregation continues to be proud of Temple Beth Elohim's history and continuously strives to ensure its future.